BlackbirdDigital/wp-theme-scaffold/src/blocks/README.md

 - `view.js`:     Front-end-only javascript enqueued if the block is present

 You can of course include other files/folders as needed, but only the root files will be copied/compiled to the dist folder.

+Check out the example block for more info.